Stem made easy

 How does a STEM Program Benefit Student Learning Communities?

 STEM programs can take place in or out the classroom.
 Providing opportunities for students to collaborate with others on STEM learning activities builds skills and fosters a growth mindset.
-Research shows us that exposing all students to STEM programs can lead to lifelong learning and opportunities for postsecondary and career success, while expanding access to rigorous STEM courses, including computer science.
+Research shows us that exposing students to STEM programs like computer science in schools and increasing participation by women and underrepresented minorities can lead to lifelong learning and opportunities for postsecondary and career success.

 Why is STEM Education Important?